 For over fifty years, the Young Artists Philharmonic has educated young musicians from all over Connecticut and Northern Westchester.
 The orchestra’s mission is to educate, enrich and inspire young people through the transformative power and beauty of music.

-Tickets can be purchased online and at the door, with patron tickets receiving priority seating.
+Tickets can be purchased online (via credit/debit card) and at the door (cash or check only), with patron tickets receiving priority seating.

 Read the full Press Release here.